Mining Architectural Information: A Systematic Mapping Study: Discussion

-The mined architectural information could support a variety of architecting activities (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-Each architecting activity may require specific architectural information for it to be carried out effectively.
-For example, during architecture evaluation, architectural information, such as the benefits and drawbacks of certain architectural solutions (e.g., architectural patterns and tactics) can help architects evaluate the architectural solutions (e.g., choosing suitable architectural patterns according to the positively and negatively affected quality attributes) in specific application domains.
-The results of RQ3 show that 12 architecting activities can be supported by the mined architectural information, such as \textit{architecture understanding}, \textit{architecture recovery}, \textit{architecture maintenance and evolution} (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}), where \textit{architecture understanding} is the most supported activity (i.e., 49.4\%, 43 out of 87 studies7).
-Some mined architectural information to support AU include architectural description, architectural decision, system requirement, and architectural solution (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
+The results of RQ3 show that eleven architecting activities can be supported by the mined architectural information, where \textit{architecture understanding} is the most supported activity (i.e., 44.2\% (46 out of 104)).
+Some mined architectural information to support AU include architectural description, architectural decision, system requirement, and architectural solution (see the Architecting Activities sheet in the Supplementary Material \citep{dataset}).
 An architecture of a system should be well understood before any corrections or changes can be applied to it.
-AU is a prerequisite for and supportive to other architecting activities (such as AA, AI, AME, and AE).
+AU is a prerequisite for and supportive to other architecting activities (e.g., AA, AI, AME).
 Architectural elements, such as architectural decisions, are vital in achieving the desired software quality, and a good understanding of these architectural elements and their relationships is important in supporting AU \citep{stevanetic2014exploring}.
 Understanding architectural decisions that make an architecture is also a key factor for maintaining the software system \citep{shahin2014architectural}.
 For example, AU enables maintainers to gain a comprehensive overview of the complex dependency relationships between architectural components and connectors.
+Thus, these facts tend to motivate researchers and mine several types of architectural information from software repositories in order to facilitate AU during the architecting process.
+Architecture maintenance and evolution is the second most supported activity.
+It is an established fact that good software architecture and design leads to better evolvability, maintainability, availability, software cost reduction, and so on \citep{SA2012}.
+However, during development, developers tend to willingly or unwillingly deviate from the architectural patterns through compromising architecture and design process by poor or hasted architectural design decisions, which lead the architecture to different architectural problems or anomalies (e.g., architectural smells).
+As the system evolves, the accumulation of such problems can cause the implemented architecture to deviate away from the intended architecture, i.e., a typical case of architecture erosion~\citep{li2022understanding}.
+An architecture with such problems can aggravate the brittleness of the system \citep{perry1992foundations}, decrease architecture sustainability \citep{koziolek2013measuring}, and make it difficult for developers to understand the internal structure of the system \citep{perry1992foundations}.
+Therefore, these facts motivate researchers to turn their attention to developing architectural information mining approaches and tools to assist AME activity.